 I try to coordinate the selections to ensure that we each get our favourite photos from the shoot.
 Many models are happy to let me select for them because of my experience, or because the choices are not always easy!
 I may retouch a slightly different photo from a model's choice for technical or aesthetic reasons.

 I provide only final retouched images.
-I may provide a few unedited "proof" photos in special circumstances, but this is rare.
+I may show a few unedited "proof" photos for selection purposes.
 These proofs are small, low-quality, and have "Un-retouched Proof" stamped across them.

 I provide models with digital JPG files of the final retouched images, which are sized for use on sites such as ModelMayhem™ or Facebook™.